-This tour explores parts of the historic and architecturally unique town that has prospered for over two hundred sixty years.
-Discover locally owned and operated restaurants off the beaten path in this historically rich town.
+This tour explores parts of the historic and architecturally unique town that has prospered for over two hundred sixty years

 On this guided, narrated walking tour, you will experience and learn about Old Town Alexandria’s significance throughout the history of our country.
 During the tour, you will stop to sample specially made dishes at long standing family owned restaurants.